 Being a fan of Jane Austen is an immersive experience

-You begin to think and breathe the Regency language.
+After spending time with Jane Austen, you begin to think and breathe the Regency language.
 Does this sound like the ideal way to experience the Bible?
 It should!
 Do you ever find when you read a book of a different style you slip into the vernacular?
 Do you read a story about a southern belle and start saying, "fiddle-dee-dee!"
 I am terrible for doing this!
 Once, years ago, I had a customer walk up to me and ask where something was in the store.
 Without thinking (and with a head full of Austen!)
 I replied, “I confess, I do not know.”
 Yikes!
 Talk about embarrassing.

 The Bible often has the same influence on people, even just in our culture.
 Certain quotes have worked their way into everyday language like “turn the other cheek”, or calling someone a “Judas” for example.
 Sometimes though, there are some serious misquotes.